jankapunkt/latexcv/README.md

 You can build them from this source.
 In each folder is a main.tex, which needs to be compiled by your LaTex distribution.
 The main.pdf shows the example output.

+There just a few requirements:

+- requires tex-live distribution
+- requires tex-live fonts
+- run the main.tex and build with a (pdf-) LaTeX environment of your choice

 License
 -------